 Dulverton Pastoral Council

 Canon 511 (and later 536) of Code of Canon Law states the establishment of a Parish Council is for the fostering of pastoral activity in the parish.
 The basic task of such a council is to serve, at institutional level, the orderly collaboration of the faithful in the development of pastoral activity which is proper to priests.
 The pastoral council is thus a consultative organ in which the faithful, expressing their baptismal responsibility, can assist the parish priest, who presides at the council, by offering their advice on pastoral matters.

-The Pastoral Councils meet twice a year or more often if required.
+The Pastoral Council is joint with The Sacred Heart of Minehead and meets twice a year or more often if required.

 Dulverton Safeguarding Representatives:

 A short history of the Catholic Church Dulverton

 During World War II the Hon.
 Mrs. Aubery Herbert of Pixton Park established a chapel in a building that had been the laundry.
 It was served by visiting priests until 1944 when a full-time priest was appointed.